John Lewis looks to animate Christmas sales with ad campaign

 The animation, created by agency Adam&Eve/DDB, tells a story of "The Bear and the Hare" and is set to a cover of rock band Keane's 2004 hit "Somewhere Only We Know" sung by Lily Allen.

 It will go live on John Lewis' social media channels on Friday and launch on television on Saturday during the X Factor music show.
-In a first for broadcaster ITV, John Lewis has booked an entire advert break.
+In a first for broadcaster ITV (ITV.L), John Lewis has booked an entire advert break.

 John Lewis' Christmas ads have generally proved a hit with the British public in recent years.